nicolasparada/blog/content/posts/passwordless-auth-server.md

 Please leave any issues on the [GitHub repo](https://github.com/nicolasparada/go-passwordless-demo), PRs are welcome too 👍

-I'll write a second part for this post coding a client for the API.
+~~I'll write a second part for this post coding a client for the API.~~ Read how to code a JavaScript client for this API [here](/posts/passwordless-auth-client/).